 DNA testing.
 These tests look for gene defects.
 DNA testing can find carriers.

-How is alpha thalassemia treated?
+How is alpha thalassemia treated in a child?

-- Most children with alpha thalassemia trait don’t need treatment.
+Alpha thalassemia trait.
+Most children with don’t need treatment.

-- Most children with hemoglobin H disease don’t need treatment, but treatment may include:
+Hemoglobin H disease.
+Most children with don’t need treatment, but treatment may include:

 A referral to a hematologist, an expert in blood disorders

 Daily doses of folic acid, a vitamin vital to hemoglobin production

-- Blood transfusions may be needed if hemoglobin levels drop suddenly
+Blood transfusions, if hemoglobin levels drop suddenly

 Surgical removal of the spleen (rarely done)

-What are the complications of alpha thalassemia?
+What are possible complications of alpha thalassemia in a child?

-Complications also depend on the type of alpha thalassemia.
+Possible complications also depend on the type of alpha thalassemia.